microsoft/FluidFramework/docs/content/docs/concepts/architecture.md

 ### Fluid loader

-The Fluid loader loads Fluid containers (and their child Fluid Objects) by connecting to the Fluid service and fetching Fluid container code.
+The Fluid loader loads Fluid containers (and their child Fluid objects) by connecting to the Fluid service and fetching Fluid container code.
 In this way, the Fluid loader 'mimics the web.'
 The Fluid loader resolves a URL using **container resolver,** connects to the Fluid service using the **Fluid service driver**, and loads the correct app code using the **code loader.**